 - Collections governed by Legislation of the Northern Territory Government:

-- cancer registry, a database of information about all reported instances of cancer.
+- Northern Territory Cancer Registry, a database of information about all reported instances of cancer.

-- perinatal data register, a collection of information received from attending midwife on all births in hospital or home settings in the Northern Territory.
+- Perinatal registry, a collection of information received from attending midwife on all births in hospital or home settings in the Northern Territory.

-- cervical screening register, a database of the results of all Pap smear and cervical biopsy tests in NT women.
+- Cervical screening, a database of the results of all Pap smear and cervical biopsy tests in NT women.

 - NT notifiable diseases register, databases containing information about reported instances of the 90 notifiable conditions reported to the NT Centre for Disease Control.

 - NT Aboriginal Health Key Performance Indicators, is a collection indicators for the purpose to improve primary health care services for Aboriginal Australians in the NT.
 Governed by the NT AHKPI Steering Committee.